oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 `INFO: Managed server has been started`

-Once the SOA container is created logs will be tailed and displayed to keep the container running.
+Once the Managed Server container is created, you can view the server logs using:

+$ docker logs -f \<Managed Server Container Name\>

+Similarly you can start a docker container for OSB server (only in the case of osb domain type) by using `docker run` command and passing `osbserver.env.list`.

+Sample data for `osbserver.env.list` will look like this:

+    MANAGED_SERVER=osb_server1
+    DOMAIN_TYPE=osb
+    DOMAIN_NAME=soainfra
+    ADMIN_HOST=soaas
+    ADMIN_PORT=7001
+    ADMIN_PASSWORD=Welcome1

+A sample docker run command is given below:

+    $ docker run -i -t  --name soams --network=SOANet -p 9001:9001  --volumes-from soaas  --env-file ./osbserver.env.list oracle/soa:12.2.1.3.0 "/u01/oracle/dockertools/startMS.sh"

+>IMPORTANT: Note that the container port used for OSB server (9001) is different from SOA server (8001).

 Now you can access

-   * AdminServer Web Console at http://<hostname>:7001/console  with weblogic/Welcome1 credentials.
+   * AdminServer Web Console at http://\<hostname\>:7001/console  with weblogic/Welcome1 credentials.

-   * EM Console at http://<hostname>:7001/em  with weblogic/Welcome1 credentials.
+   * EM Console at http://\<hostname\>:7001/em  with weblogic/Welcome1 credentials.

-   * SOA infra Console at http://<hostname>:8001/soa-infra with weblogic/Welcome1 credentials.
+   * SOA infra Console at http://\<hostname\>:8001/soa-infra with weblogic/Welcome1 credentials.

-   * Service Bus Console at http://<hostname>:7001/servicebus with weblogic/Welcome1 credentials.
+   * Service Bus Console at http://\<hostname\>:7001/servicebus with weblogic/Welcome1 credentials.

+   * Business Process Management Composer at http://\<hostname\>:8001/bpm/composer with weblogic/Welcome1 credentials.